IFabrice/extra_assignment/README.md

 - *Access Control List* asks you to write a P4 program to implement an ACL on a switch.
 - *Load Balancing* asks you to write a P4 program to implement a simple load balancer on a switch.

-**This assignment can be done individually or in groups of 2 students.**

 ## Obtaining required software